Muscle Tear – Pulled Muscle

 - A neural tissue dynamics assessment to ensure that no nerve tissue has become entrapped in the scar tissue.

 - Application of a heat retainer to the area when you return to sport.

 - Application ice therapy after any training sessions.

-If you suffer a muscle strain which fails to respond after a few days or continues to niggle, please contact your physiotherapist.
+If you suffer a muscle strain that fails to respond after a few days or continues to niggle, don’t hesitate to get in touch with your physiotherapist.

 Muscle Pain InjuriesMyalgia, or muscle pain, can have many sources.
 Here are some of the more common sources of your muscle pain.
 Please click the links for more information.

 Muscle Strains By Region